I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iminiportwavecyclicstream-normalizephysicalposition.md

 <p><code>NormalizePhysicalPosition</code> returns STATUS_SUCCESS if the call was successful.
 Otherwise, the method returns an appropriate error code.</p>

 ## -remarks
 <p><i>PhysicalPosition</i> is both an input and an output parameter.
 Given a physical position based on the actual number of bytes transferred, <code>NormalizePhysicalPosition</code> converts the position to a time-based value of 100-nanosecond units.</p>

-<p><i>PhysicalPosition</i> is both an input and an output parameter.
-Given a physical position based on the actual number of bytes transferred, <code>NormalizePhysicalPosition</code> converts the position to a time-based value of 100-nanosecond units.</p>

 ## -requirements